 Engineering Design and Development (EDD) is a research course that requires students to formulate the solution to an open-ended engineering question.
 With a community mentor and skills gained in their previous courses, students create written reports on their applications, defend the reports, and submit them to a panel of outside reviewers at the end of the school year.
-This course is a portion of the FISD Pre-Engineering Program that is associated with "Project Lead the Way" curriculum that can lead to university credit.
+This course is a portion of the FISD Pre-Engineering Program that is associated with "Project Lead the Way" curriculum.
 Materials fee may be required for this course.